 The History of the Caerphilly County Borough 50+ Forum

-- 2007: The establishment of a successful digital lobbying project, which supported local people to make short ‘films’ on subjects that mattered to them.
-These films can be seen on the Caerphilly 50+ forum YouTube pages.
-Some of these films were used to lobby for change and one film in particular was used as part of the Help the Aged “Just Equal Treatment” campaign, with forum members attending a lobbying event at Westminster
+During this period, Forum members created a successful digital lobbying project, which supported local people to make short ‘films’ on subjects that mattered to them.
+We made many of these films to lobby for change.
+Help the Aged “Just Equal Treatment” campaign used one of our films, which resulted in members attending a lobbying event at Westminster.

 We completed a new website in 2015 when we also ‘rebranded’ as Caerphilly Over 50.
 We also created a new Facebook page and started a series of digital inclusion training sessions.

 Despite austerity and the covid pandemic, we have continued to develop a range of imaginative programmes.
 This has been a difficult time for Care Homes but we have dedicated many of our projects to support them: